Find Affordable College Courses

 Kirksville, MO

 You’ll join some of the best and brightest minds around you if you attend Southeast Missouri State University.
 The school came in at #3 on this year’s Best Value Communication & Journalism Bachelor’s Degree Schools in Missouri list.
-Southeast Missouri State University is a medium-sized public school located in the city of Cape Girardeau.
+Southeast Missouri State University is a medium-sized public school located in the small city of Cape Girardeau.

 The average tuition and fees for an in-state undergraduate at Southeast Missouri State University are $8,715 a year.